Award Description | Eligibility | Criteria and Selection | Nomination Submission | Nomination Deadline | Prior Recipients

 - Candidates shall not be judged in comparison with the work of more experienced investigators.

-Nominations shall be submitted using the ASPET Submission Portal (log in using the Member Login box below) and shall consist of:
+Nominations shall be submitted using the ASPET Award Portal by using the login box below and shall consist of:

 - The candidate's curriculum vitae and publication list (to be uploaded as a PDF).